Let’s make this happen together. Share this page on your socials.

 |age||dosage (microgram)||dosage (IU)|

-This is a bit higher than the European food and Safety Authority is recommending.
-It’s still very much on the safe side.
-Many studies advise to take a bit higher dose to maintain optimal blood levels (source).
+This is a higher than the European food and Safety Authority is recommending.
+It’s still very much on the safe side, daily limit is set to 100 microgram per day, see safety.
+Many studies advise to take a higher dose to maintain optimal blood levels (source).
 Especially for people with a darker skin color.
 If possible, you can consult your doctor for personal advise.
+On december 7th, a letter, which was signed by many (medical) academics, was published.
+In this letter it was advised for adults to take 100 microgram a day for adults during covid-19 crisis.

 Regarding sun exposure: several sources (1, 2) report a rule of thumb.
 This rule says: optimum Vitamin D levels are formed when you spend unprotected in the sun for maximum halve of the time for which it would take for you to get mildly sunburned.